-The second half of the survey begun by the Core concentration course, HIS 300.
-Covers the Progressive Movement, American involvement in World War I, the Roaring Twenties, America between the wars, World War II, the Cold War, the Civil Rights Movement, the Vietnam Era, and the United States at the dawn of the 21st century.
+The second half of the survey begun by the Core concentration course, HIS 300 is presented in this study.
+It addresses the Progressive Movement, American involvement in World War I, the Roaring Twenties, America between the wars, World War II, the Cold War, the Civil Rights Movement, the Vietnam Era, and the United States at the dawn of the 21st century.

-HISTORY OF PHILADELPHIA
+HISTORY OF PHILADELPHIA 3 credits